sebftw/interp2gpu/README.md

 You can add support for double-precision inputs and non-uniform pixel grids relatively easily - feel free to contribute.

+## How to Cite
+If you are using this software in your research, please cite our paper:
+S. K. Præsius and J. Arendt Jensen, "Fast Spline Interpolation using GPU Acceleration," 2024 IEEE Ultrasonics, Ferroelectrics, and Frequency Control Joint Symposium (UFFC-JS), Taipei, Taiwan, 2024, pp. 1-5, doi: [10.1109/UFFC-JS60046.2024.10793976](https://doi.org/10.1109/UFFC-JS60046.2024.10793976).

 ## Files
 - `example.m` is an example that shows how to use interp2gpu.
 - `interp2gpu.m` is the main function.
 - `gpuThomas2D.m` is used to compute the image derivatives required to evaluate the spline.
 - `get_kernel.m` is used to cache CUDA kernels, so they do not have to be loaded every time.
-- `Spline_paper.pdf` is a paper containing the theory of the method and its application in ultrasound imaging..
+- `Spline_paper.pdf` is a paper containing the theory of the method and its application in ultrasound imaging.
 - `kernels/getInterpolation2D.cu` contains the CUDA C++ source code used to evaluate the spline.
 - `kernels/compile_kernels.m` is used to compile the CUDA code.
 - `kernels/getInterpolation2D.ptx` is the compiled CUDA kernel.